iangoodnight/Guides/Working_with_CSVs_in_Powershell.md

 output of one command into the input of another.
 A pipe is represented as a vertical line like so: `|`

-**Get-Member** accepts, as it's input, a PowerShell cmdlet and outputs it properties and methods.
+**Get-Member** accepts, as its input, a PowerShell cmdlet and outputs it properties and methods.
 So, for example, piping **Get-Help** to **Get-Member** as shown below: